Calista-Woon/Malaysia-s-Business-Mentor-AI/README.md

-# Please select a number from the following queries to indicate your preference:**
+# Please message me a number ( e.g., 2 ) from the below queries to tell me what you want:

 **1. Improving Subject Clarity**
    - [1] Ask me probing questions